What is Hotjar? How to use it?

 After reaching the desired volume of analyzed records, export the data from the logs to a spreadsheet through Hotjar.
 You can use several tools to analyze these results:

-So you need to define which combination of tags will provide you with rich information about the user experience and specifically about your problem.
-Combining qualitative (your note-taking) and quantitative (tag analysis) data gives you a comprehensive view of the user experience on the site.
+So it would help if you defined which combination of tags will provide you with rich information about the user experience, precisely your problem.
+Combining qualitative (your note-taking) and quantitative (tag analysis) data gives you a comprehensive view of the user experience on the website.
 Now you need to identify the most prominent points of friction.

 Use your analysis to create recommendations.